 Travis Phillips (Secretary) - Mr. Phillips joined the TLC board in 2010.
 A University of Texas at Austin graduate, he went on to earn a Masters of Public Affairs from the LBJ School of Public Affairs before earning a J.D. from the UT School of Law.
 He currently practices law at Brown McCarroll, LLP in Austin, working mostly in real estate transactions.
 Travis has also has legislative experience, having interned for the chair of the Texas House Natural Resources Committee.
 Deeply committed to his community, Travis currently serves on the board of Austin's Mainspring School, which provides high-quality early education and child-care to children of low-income families.
 Travis serves on the TLC board because he is, deeply interested in the use of conservation easements as a tool for protecting important habitat and ecosystems from development and degradation.

-Wayne Graham (Treasurer) - Mr. Graham has been employed at the accounting firm Bounds Chatelain & Pharr, PC in Austin since 1997 and currently serves as a senior audit manager.
-He has experience in tax, audit and non-profits with expertise in construction contractor accounting.
+Wayne Graham (Treasurer) - Mr. Graham spent 20 years in public accounting last serving as a senior audit manager.
+He has experience in tax, audit and non-profits with expertise in construction contractor and oil & gas accounting.
+He is currently a partner and chief financial officer for a private investment group and operates his own accounting and tax consulting business.
 Wayne was born in Midland, TX and obtained his accounting and information technology degree from the University of Texas, Permian Basin.
 As a landowner in east and southwest Texas, Wayne is very interested in helping preserve the natural habitats, waterways and lands of Texas.

 Robert J. O'Kennon (Past-president) - Mr. O'Kennon received his bachelor's degree in business from Duke University and then served in the U.S. Marine Corps as a fighter pilot, flying over 300 combat missions in Vietnam.
 Captain O'Kennon was an intelligence officer with the CIA after leaving the military.
 He became a commercial pilot in 1972, and recently retired after thirty years with American Airlines.
 He has been associated with the Botanical Research Institute of Texas in Fort Worth since its inception in 1986, and has served as a trustee and research associate, currently serving as vice chair.
 An expert on North American flora, he has discovered and described more than 20 new plant species.
 Mr. O'Kennon has authored or co-authored four books on botany including The Illustrated Flora of North Central Texas and The Illustrated Flora of East Texas and has published dozens of scientific articles in international journals.